 Technical assistance for employers will be provided by DHS Mental Health Division staff.
 Staff will assist agencies in understanding the requirements to incorporate these services within their existing program.
 Billing and reporting systems will differ for each service type.
 For more information, please contact Shelley White at firstname.lastname@example.org or 651-431-2518.

 For detailed information for providers, supervision requirements and administrative requirements pleases refer to Mental Health Provider Manual.

 How a person becomes a Certified Peer Specialist

 In Minnesota, Northland Counseling Center coordinates the application process, trainings and maintain a web site for individuals who are interested in learning more about peer services.

-Certification is valid for two years.
-To retain certification, Peer Specialists must complete and provide documentation of 30 hours to DHS of continuing education in areas of mental health recovery, mental health rehabilitative services, and peer support.
+Peer Specialists must complete and maintain documentation of 30 hours continuing education in areas of mental health recovery, mental health rehabilitative services, and peer support.

 Peers are certified for one of two levels:

 To be employed as a Certified Peer Specialist Level 1, an individual must: